andrelucas/akceph-build/README.md

 # Same, but with a clean clone.
 The clone will be in a tmp. subdirectory, and
 # the script may not be able to delete it if running as non-root.
 $ ./build-ceph.sh -i -s v17.2.7

+# Same, but push the Docker build image to the remote repository for others
+# to use.
+You will probably have to log in to the remote repository for this
+# to work, and that's outside the scope of this tool.
+$ ./build-ceph.sh -p -i -s v18.2.1

 # Run a Debug build in build.Debug/bin.
 I recommend a preexisting source
 # tree if you're debugging, otherwise it's going to be very tiresome to